cppalliance/decimal/README.md

 # Supported Platforms

-Boost.Decimal is tested natively on Ubuntu (x86_64, s390x, and aarch64), macOS (x86_64, and Apple Silicon), and Windows (x32 and x64);
+Boost.Decimal is tested natively on Ubuntu (x86_64, s390x, and aarch64), macOS (x86_64, and Apple Silicon),
-as well as emulated PPC64LE and STM32 using QEMU with the following compilers:
+and Windows (x32 and x64); as well as emulated PPC64LE and ARM Cortex-M using QEMU with the following compilers:

 * GCC 7 and later
 * Clang 6 and later
-* Visual Studio 2017 and later
+* Visual Studio 2019 and later
 * Intel OneAPI DPC++

 # Synopsis